usegalaxy-eu/website/_events/2020-01-21-MachineLearning.md

 hidefooter: true
 ---

-We are offering workshop on introduction to machine learning using Galaxy.
+We are offering a workshop on introduction to machine learning using Galaxy.
 35 participants will be selected from all applicants.
 To apply for attendance, please sign in [here](https://docs.google.com/forms/d/e/1FAIpQLSdu1SJbSOCGy20iqShiyK5DUIrZU6hnPGpYv2DgHnUxf13HSQ/viewform?usp=pp_url).

 ## Venue